Texas City, Texas: Colleges and universities

+Infrastructure

 Transportation

 The major freeway serving the area is the Gulf Freeway, part of Interstate 45, which connects Texas City with Galveston and Houston.
 Texas State Highway 146 locally connects Texas City with other Galveston Bay Area communities on the shoreline.
 Texas Loop 197 combines with Highway 146 to form a ring around the city, providing access to the city's major areas.

-Greyhound Bus Lines provides passenger bus service to destinations nationwide at the Texas City La Marque Station in neighboring La Marque.
-Amtrak provides a connecting motorcoach service from nearby Galveston.
+Police

+In 2008, civilian code-enforcement officers were replaced with police officers because residents tended to ignore civilian officials.